gl2748/gl2748.github.io/_posts/17-06-2015-MySQL-CSV-Import.md

 * If I am importing into an existing database, the columns from my CSV and the columns from the table might not line up. i.e.

     * Columns from the CSV might need to be placed *after* existing columns on the DB table.
-    * Columns from the CSV might need to be placed *inbetween* exisiting columns on the DB table.
+    * Columns from the CSV might need to dropped.
+        * The elephant in the room is flexible mapping of CSV columns to DB columns.
+As it stands the work-around for this is to re-order the columns in the DB so that they match the CSV for import, complete the import and then return the database columns to its original order.

-* Also because my original csv does not include a unique identifier for each ATM I will add a column to my new table to uniquely identify each item.
+* My original csv does not include a unique identifier for each ATM I will add a column to my new table to uniquely identify each item.
 This is what the `db_atm_id SMALLINT(5) NOT NULL AUTO_INCREMENT` and `PRIMARY KEY (db_atm_id)` statements are for.

 ### Create your new table with the desired columns:

-First create a new database, we define the character encoding to conform to our CSV:
+First create a new database, we define the character encoding to match our CSV:

     CREATE DATABASE autotellermachines
         DEFAULT CHARACTER SET ascii
         DEFAULT COLLATE ascii_general_ci;

+Alternatively inspect the character set of your existing table:

+    ALTER TABLE tbl_name CONVERT TO CHARACTER SET charset_name;

+Be wary when changing character sets, and I would never 'scale down' ... consider changing your CSV character set first, try re-exporting it from your spreadsheet software.

 Assuming we have successfully created a database we can add a table with the desired columns.
 You can ignore this step if you already have a table with columns.